 In addition, for optimum results, the material to be printed on must be as white and shiny as possible.
 This achieves the best reflection.

-Groups of Printing Devices
+Groups of Digital Printing Devices for Labels

 There are two categories of digital printing devices to consider: